influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.4/administration/managing-security.md

 #### Optional Heroku organizations

-Like the other OAuth2 providers, access to Chronograf via Heroku can be restricted to members of specific Heroku organizations.
+Like the other OAuth 2.0 providers, access to Chronograf using Heroku can be restricted to members of specific Heroku organizations.
 This is controlled using the `HEROKU_ORGS` environment variable or the [`--heroku-organizations`](/chronograf/v1.4/administration/configuration/#heroku-organization) switch and is comma-separated.
 If we wanted to permit access from the `hill-valley-preservation-society` organization and `the-pinheads` organization, we would use the following environment variable:
 ```sh